alexharri/website/posts/canvas-to-ascii.md

   <Scene2D scene="rotating_square" />
 </AsciiScene>

+This looks _far_ better than the equivalent pixelated image.
+By picking characters based on shape, we get a far higher _effective_ resolution.
+The result is also significantly more visually interesting.

 Let's see how we can implement this.

 ## Shape

-So, what do I mean by shape?
+So what do I mean by shape?
 Well, consider the characters `T`, `L` and `O` placed within grid cells:

 <AsciiScene alphabet="two-samples" showGrid fontSize={100} height={260} width={520}>
   {"T L O"}
 </AsciiScene>

 The character `T` is top-heavy.
 Its visual density in the upper half of the grid cell is higher than in the lower half.
-The opposite can be said for `L` -- it's bottom-heavy. `O` is pretty much equally heavy in the upper and lower halves of the cell.
+The opposite can be said for `L` -- it's bottom-heavy. `O` is pretty much equally dense in the upper and lower halves of the cell.

 We might also compare characters like `L` and `J`.
-The character `L` is heavier within the left half of the cell, while `J` is heavier in the right half:
+The character `L` is heavier within the left half of the cell while `J` is heavier in the right half:

 <AsciiScene alphabet="two-samples" showGrid fontSize={100} height={260} width={360}>
   {"L J"}